-- 1. Keep your gloves and shoes on at all times throughout the cleanup. - 2.
-Do not pick anything up that you are uncomfortable with.
-You are not required to remove every item. - 3.
-Be careful with sharp items, as they can cut you and your trash bag.
-Have a bucket dedicated to be a "sharps" container for glass and other sharp items. - 4.
-Do not empty containers that are sealed with liquid inside of them.
-It is better to have a heavier bag than allow these liquids to enter the water. - 5.
-Keep in mind that items that are water and sediment-logged will be much heavier than they normally are.
-Use your common sense and ask for help when needed. - 6.
-Have fun!!
+- 1. Have a first-aid kit on hand - 2.
+Keep your gloves and shoes on at all times throughout the cleanup.

+3. Do not pick anything up that you are uncomfortable with.
+You are not required to remove every item.

+4. Be careful with sharp items, as they can cut you and your trash bag.
+Have a bucket dedicated as a "sharps" container for glass and other sharp items.
+5. Do not empty containers that are sealed with liquid inside of them.
+It is better to have a heavier bag than allow these liquids to enter the water.
+6. Keep in mind that items that are water and sediment-logged will be much heavier than they normally are.
+Use your common sense and ask for help when needed.

+7. Have fun!